adamsochorec/ruby-on-rails/README.md

 ## What?

-A mini web application for SQLi CRUD management.
+A mini web application for Postgress CRUD management.

+## Variants

+This project is available in two branches:

+- **main**: Uses standard ERB (HTML markup) for views.
+- **slim**: Uses [Slim](https://slim-template.github.io/) templating for views.

+Switch between branches to explore the different view implementations.

 ## How?